To1nho/EFI-NOTEBOOK-GIGABYTE-G5-KC-i5-10500H-iGPU/README.md

 ## Something you must read before using this EFI Template:
 1. Please do research your computer (Hardware, Software, PC Model...)

 2. If you want to use AirDrop/Hand-off/Continuity function, please replace your wireless card inside your laptop.
-[Wireless Buyer Guide](https://dortania.github.io/Wireless-Buyers-Guide/)
 - ***I haven't included wireless kext in this EFI, so you need to do it manually.***

 3. Change BIOS Setting as Dortania's Guide: [BIOS Setting](https://github.com/dortania/oc-laptop-guide-legacy/blob/master/before-you-start/bios-configuration.md)